EmmanuelOwusu/Cassava-Leaf-Classification/README.md

   * ### Model parameters:

-I initialize the  learning Rate (LR) with  0.0001 and used LR scheduler to find the best LR for each epoch.
+I initialize the  Learning Rate (LR) with  0.0001 and used LR scheduler to find the best learning rate  for each epoch.

 ## Results and Findings